Jimmy Swaggart: 1988 prostitution scandal

-Swaggart's confession and defrocking

 On February 21, 1988, without giving any details regarding his transgressions, Swaggart delivered what came to be known as his "I have sinned" speech on live television.
-He spoke tearfully to his family, congregation, TV audience, and ended it with a prayer, "I have sinned against You, my Lord, and I would ask that Your Precious Blood ... would wash and cleanse every stain until it is in the seas of God's forgetfulness never to be remembered against me anymore."
+He spoke tearfully to his family, congregation, TV audience, and ended his speech with a prayer: "I have sinned against You, my Lord, and I would ask that Your Precious Blood ... would wash and cleanse every stain until it is in the seas of God's forgetfulness never to be remembered against me anymore."

-The Louisiana presbytery of the Assemblies of God initially suspended Swaggart from the ministry for three months.
-The national presbytery of the Assemblies of God soon extended the suspension to their standard two-year suspension for sexual immorality.
-His return to the pulpit coincided with the end of a three-month suspension originally ordered by the denomination.
-Believing that Swaggart was not genuinely repentant in submitting to their authority, the hierarchy of the Assemblies of God defrocked him, removing his credentials and ministerial license.
+The national presbytery of the Assemblies of God extended Swaggart's suspension to their standard two-year suspension for sexual immorality.
+His return to the pulpit coincided with the end of the three-month suspension originally ordered by the denomination.
+Believing that Swaggart was not genuinely repentant in submitting to their authority, the hierarchy of the Assemblies of God defrocked him and therein removed his credentials and ministerial license.

-Swaggart then became an independent and non-denominational Pentecostal minister, establishing Jimmy Swaggart Ministries, based at the Family Worship Center in Baton Rouge, Louisiana, and the Sonlife Broadcasting Network (SBN) which can be seen in the United States and other countries.
+Swaggart then became an independent and non-denominational Pentecostal minister, establishing Jimmy Swaggart Ministries, based at the Family Worship Center in Baton Rouge and the SonLife Broadcasting Network (SBN) which broadcasts in the United States and other countries.

-1991 scandal
+1991 prostitution scandal

 On October 11, 1991, Swaggart was found in the company of a prostitute for a second time.
 He was pulled over by a police officer in Indio, California, for driving on the wrong side of the road.
 With him in the vehicle was a woman named Rosemary Garcia.
 According to Garcia, Swaggart had stopped to propose sex to her on the side of the road.
 She later told reporters: "He asked me for sex.
 I mean, that's why he stopped me.
 That's what I do.
 I'm a prostitute."
 This time, rather than confessing his sins to his congregation, Swaggart told those at Family Worship Center, "The Lord told me it's flat none of your business."
-Swaggart's son Donnie then announced to the audience that his father would be temporarily stepping down as head of Jimmy Swaggart Ministries for "a time of healing and counseling".
+He then temporarily stepped down as head of his ministry for "a time of healing and counseling".